“Deep in the sea are riches beyond compare.

 Yuri Averbakh.
 A History of Chess.
 From Chaturanga to the Present Day.

-So, friends, if you are still pondering whether to play or not to play, to dive or not to dive, to explore or not to explore, remember the quote by the English poetess Kathleen Raine:
+So, friends, if you are still debating whether to play or not to play, to dive or not to dive, to explore or not to explore, remember the words of the English poetess Kathleen Raine:

 “Jump, there's nowhere to land...”